danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 }
 ```

-In the template for our component, we display this date using the built-in Angular pipe.
+In the template for our component, we can display this date by using the built-in Angular pipe.

 ##### current-date-viewer.component.html